 • Rather than comparing them with others. give them the opportunity to develop at their own pace in their teenage years.
 It will give their mental well-being a boost.

-• Encourage teenager to engage in activities that will build up self-esteem — for example, taking on leadership roles in school or starting a new hobby.
+• Encourage your teenager to engage in activities that will build up self-esteem — for example, taking on leadership roles in school or starting a new hobby.
 You could even pursue an interest together.

 Related: Help Your Child Cope With Puberty and Self-esteem